reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 }
 ```

-Let's try to fetch all the products belonging to the `MOBILE` and `TV APPLIANCE` category and whose prices are below 1000 using
+Now, let's try to fetch all the products belonging to the `MOBILE` and `TV APPLIANCE` category and whose prices are below 1000 using
 our new shiny dynamic Specifications query generator.

 ```java